evildmp/diataxis-documentation-framework/reference-explanation.rst

 reference, interrupted and obscured by digressions.
 But it's bad for the explanation too, because it's not allowed to develop appropriately and do its own work.

-To help avoid being mislead by intuition, see :ref:`compass`.

 Work and study
 --------------